 It’s important for you to be honest with God.
 After all, he already knows everything about you, so there’s no point in trying to hide it from him.

-In fact, it’s perfectly o.k. to go to Him and say,
+In fact, it’s perfectly okay to say to Him,

 “Lord, you know my heart.
 You know that I’m holding on to resentment, bitterness, anger and hurt.
-I don’t want to forgive this person, however, that’s what you are calling me to do, and I want to live for you.
+I don’t want to forgive this person, however, that’s what you’re calling me to do, and I want to live for you.
 I ask that you change my heart.
 Help me to see them from your perspective, as my brother or sister in Christ.
 I ask that you forgive me for holding on to this grudge.
 Teach me how I can show your love and not let the enemy fill me with his lies.
-I want to change, I want to forgive, and I know that through you, I can do it.”
+I want to change, I want to forgive, and I know that through you, nothing is impossible.”

 It’s amazing how praying this single prayer will begin to open your heart.
-You’ll feel the bitterness, hurt, and anger start to slip away.
+You’ll feel the bitterness, hurt, and anger begin to slip away.

 Spending time in The Word is incredibly important in your journey to forgiveness.
-There is so much you can learn from God, through an abundance of scripture lighting your way.
+In fact, there are some incredible examples we can learn from it.

 (31) Get rid of all bitterness, rage, anger, harsh words, and slander, as well as all types of evil behavior.
 (32) Instead, be kind to each other, tenderhearted, forgiving one another, just as God through Christ has forgiven you.